SRA-VJTI/embedded-systems-study-group/week1/week1.md

 <br/>**'Shorts are bad because they will result in your battery and/or circuit overheating, breaking, catching on fire, and/or exploding.**
 <br/>It is very important to prevent short circuits by making sure that the **positive voltage is never wired directly to ground.'**

-That said, always keep in mind that
->Electricity always follows the path of least resistance to ground.

 Also note that a **switch does not add any resistance** to a circuit and simply adding a switch between power and ground will create a short circuit.